-Disable "Listen to this device" and Microphone and Line In Monitoring
+Disable "Listen to this device" and Monitoring for Microphone, Line In etc.

 "Listen to this device" and Monitoring options are used to play in real time through speakers or headphones the sounds that are captured by Microphone, Line In, Stereo Mix or Wave recording devices.
 By default, neither “Listen to this device” nor Monitoring options are enabled.
 They could have been enabled by the user's intervention, an application or because of a Windows bug.